 Step 6: Glue down some crepe paper on top of the hole, or use masking tape.
 The goal is to prevent the filling of the piñata from falling out before you’ve actually hit it.
 Tie another piece of string, ribbon, or rope to the loop you’ve already made and use this to attach the piñata to whatever you’d like to hang it from.

 Here is a video about how to make a piñata and who explains it better than kids itself?

 Here comes an eggstra game!
 Everything’s a bit more fun with a little mystery.
 Check out this super cool secret Easter egg hunt!

 Let the children – and adults – hunt for the eggs but this time, write a letter on each egg.
 In the end, when all eggs are collected together, they have to decode the message and they’ll get the clue where the Easter gift is actually hidden.
-Example: if you hide the gift in the garage, place the letters “G”, “A”, “R”, “A”, “G”, “E” individually on each egg.
+For example: if you hide the gift in the garage, place the letters “G”, “A”, “R”, “A”, “G”, “E” individually on each egg.
 If they put the letters together, they know where to go for a successful egg hunt! – You can also use Kinder eggs and put individual messages inside.